suchi2603/DataMining-/README.md

 Once we look at the data sets, there are columns that are common in the datasets and so we can mannage merging the repeating columns to improve execution time.

 The code for merging the selected coumns of a given dataset is executed.
 For example the column like "Average" is available in both the datasets but one has a precision of one decimal point and the other has a precision of three. so if we merge them it is easier to understand the values and consider whichever is needed.
-In the dataset, all categories have unique ranks for each game, except the leading board game ranking.

-In the dataset, all categories have unique ranks for each game, except the leading board game ranking.

-The majority of the 15 categories only have one board game, except abstract, children, customizable, family, party, strategy, thematic, and war.

-All numerical variables excluding categories have no null values.

-I have performed analysis and could view the datatypes, shape of the data, the complete description like the Mean of the required columns.

-A heatmap which was looking quite attractive which can be a best diagramatic description of the data present in games_details_info.csv file.
+## Descriptive analysis of BoardGames

+For any given dataset, the description is really very important to understand what exactly the data is holding.
+For performing any other futher steps the analysis of the dataset is the next important step to be done.

-The maximum number of board games published during a given duration was also helpful for us to know aboutthe year in which there were a lot of games published.
+ maximum number of board games published during a given duration was also helpful for us to know aboutthe year in which there were a lot of games published.

+## Concludings
+From the analysis of the data is concluded that, maximum number of board games published was during 2016.
+This is depicted using the plot of curve.